Pubs and Bars to book for tonight's England Denmark Euro 2021 Semi Final

 [title]

-The 2020 FIFA European Championships have been a ‘feast of football’ as pundits are fond of saying and – bloody hell! – England are still in it (at the time of writing at least).
-Tonight's match against Denmark will be a massive one for fans in London.
+It's the final!
+The bloody final!
+The end!
+And England, actual England, are in it.
+Sunday's match against Italy will be a massive one for fans in London.
 Loads of you are going to want to be among your own people: in the company of screaming strangers (and a few screaming friends), so seats in big-screen-owning bars and pubs are getting hard to find.
 If you are still looking for a spot to watch the action, you might want to try a few of these Time Out-approved places (check with individual venues for availability before you head off, though).

 North London